 Mleczko played collegiate hockey at Harvard University, helping lead the Crimson to the 1999 Division I Women’s National Championship.
 She was the winner of the Patty Kazmaier Memorial Award that year for being the top female college ice hockey player in the United States.
 Mleczko has worked as an analyst for NBC Sports’ hockey coverage since 2006, covering four Winter and two Summer Olympic Games during that span.

-Hailing from New Canaan, Connecticut, Mleczko currently resides in Concord, Massachusetts with her husband, Jason Griswold and their children, Finley, Jaime, Sam and Oliver.
+Hailing from New Canaan, Conn., Mleczko currently resides in Concord, Mass., with her husband, Jason Griswold and their children, Finley, Jaime, Sam and Oliver.